MicrosoftDocs/architecture-center/docs/reference-architectures/app-service-web-app/baseline-zone-redundant-content.md

 - [Azure Active Directory (Azure AD)](https://azure.microsoft.com/products/active-directory/) is a cloud-based identity and access management service.
 It provides a single identity control plane to manage permissions and roles for users accessing your web application.
 It integrates with App Service and simplifies authentication and authorization for web apps.
 - [Application Gateway](https://azure.microsoft.com/products/application-gateway/) is a layer 7 (HTTP/S) load balancer and web traffic manager.
 It uses URL path-based routing to distribute incoming traffic across availability zones and offloads encryption to improve application performance.
-- [Web Application Firewall (WAF)](https://azure.microsoft.com/products/web-application-firewall/) is a cloud-native service that protects web apps from common web-hacking techniques such as SQL injection and cross-site scripting.
+- [Web Application Firewall (WAF)](https://azure.microsoft.com/products/web-application-firewall/) is a cloud-native service that protects web apps from common exploits such as SQL injection and cross-site scripting.
 WAF provides visibility into the traffic to and from your web application, enabling you to monitor and secure your application.
 - [App Service](https://azure.microsoft.com/services/app-service) is a fully managed platform for building, deploying, and scaling web applications.
 - [Azure Key Vault](https://azure.microsoft.com/products/key-vault/) is a service that securely stores and manages secrets, encryption keys, and certificates.
 It centralizes the management of sensitive information.
 - [Azure Monitor](https://azure.microsoft.com/products/monitor/) is a monitoring service that collects, analyzes, and acts on telemetry data across your deployment.
-- [Azure virtual network (VNet)](https://azure.microsoft.comproducts/virtual-network/) is a service that enables you to create isolated and secure private networks in Azure.
-For a web application on App Service, you need a VNet to use private endpoints for more secure communication between resources.
+- [Azure virtual network (VNet)](https://azure.microsoft.comproducts/virtual-network/) is a service that enables you to create isolated and secure private virtual networks in Azure.
+For a web application on App Service, you need a VNet to use private endpoints for network-secure communication between resources.
-- [Private Link](https://azure.microsoft.com/products/private-link/) enables private endpoints that provide private IP access to Azure services within a virtual network.
-Private endpoints enhance the security of web applications by ensuring data does not traverse the public internet.
+- [Private Link](https://azure.microsoft.com/products/private-link/) makes it possible for clients to access Azure platform as a service (PaaS) services directly from private virtual networks without using public IP addressing.
 - [Azure DNS](https://azure.microsoft.com/services/dns) is a hosting service for DNS domains that provides name resolution using Microsoft Azure infrastructure.
-A web app with private endpoints uses private DNS zones to make network configuration easier to manage.
+Private DNS zones provide a way to map a service's fully-qualified domain name (FQDN) to the private IP address of a private endpoint.
-- [Azure SQL Database](https://azure.microsoft.com/products/azure-sql/product-overview) is a managed relational database service for web app data.
+- [Azure SQL Database](https://azure.microsoft.com/products/azure-sql/product-overview) is a managed relational database service for relational data.

 ## Networking